Normans, Angevins and Britons - The History of the Honour of Richmond, Part 1

 John obviously offered to restore the Honour of Richmond to Alix and her husband Peter if they supported him in the war against the barons and Prince Louis of France (9) - John desperately needed soldiers and knights.
 But when Peter landed in England in 1217, John was dead and William Marshal regent for the underage Henry III.

 The Honour of Richmond would continue to play a role in the conflict between France and England.
-But that is for another post.
+See this post

 View from the battlements to the river Swale